satubipost/dataScienceIntro-ex1/README.md

 info on this document was found on [Wikipedia](https://en.wikipedia.org/wiki/Dog)

 ## Important To Know!
-1. fact
-2. fact
-3. fact
-4. fact
+1. Dogs are the most widely abundant carnivore
+2. The dog was the first domesticated species
+3. A study found that mixed breeds live on average 1.2 years longer than pure breeds

 ## Main Habitat
 Dogs can be found in:
-+ location
-+ location
-+ location
++ All Around the World

 ![Image of Dog](/images/dog.jpg)